← back to runpane.com

 PM-tool integrations

-Emdash connects to Linear, GitHub Issues, and Jira — you can assign a ticket directly to an agent.
-If your workflow is ticket-driven, this is useful.
+Emdash connects to Linear, GitHub Issues, Jira, GitLab, Forgejo, and Plain — you can assign a ticket directly to an agent.
+If your workflow is ticket-driven or you use self-hosted GitLab/Forgejo, these first-party integrations save real setup time.

 SSH / remote agents